This page contains affiliate links. Please read our disclosure for more info.

 A few had started to open when we visited and we could tell it would look amazing a week later.

-Entrance costs 500 yen for the whole complex or 200 yen for just the gardens and pond.
+Entrance costs 500 yen to the temple area and 300 yen for the gardens and pond.
+Both are worth visiting.

 Kyoto Cherry Blossom Map